Steam Access

 Primary Research – User Interviews & Research Synthesis

 I conducted five in-depth interviews with gamers aged 26–43, including players with visual impairments, motor limitations, temporary injuries, and accessibility advocates.
-Using affinity mapping, I identified several consistent themes:
+Using affinity mapping, I identified three key clusters that directly informed the Tritanopia task flow and visual accessibility design.

 DEFINE